conorpp/conorpp.github.com/_posts/2015-12-16-how-to-accelerate-a--program-with-hardware.md

 layout: post
 title: "How to accelerate a program using hardware"
 description: ""
 category:
 tags: [Design]
 image: /assets/images/codesign/fpga.jpg
 ---
-{% include JB/setup %}

 The Challenge
 ==============

 One of my recent final projects in school was to take a given software program and make it as fast as possible while still being functionally correct.
 It was graded based on speed and how it ranked against each solution in the class.